HardisonCo/.github/international/finland/fi-health/hms-gov/index.md

 ## Integration Points

-This document outlines how HMS-GOV is integrated with fi_Health systems in Finland.
+This document outlines how HMS-GOV is integrated with fi-health systems in Finland.